Mendoza Thermal Baths | What You Need to Know About Cacheuta

 What can I eat at the Cacheuta Thermal Baths?

-If you choose to go to the Hotel/Spa, food is included with the pack you purchase.
+If you choose to go to the Hotel/Spa, food is included with the package you purchase.

 At the Cacheuta water park, you have several options: